 To do this from the Settings page, click View options, and then click View calendars side by side in Day View.

 Switch to Day View, and everyone's calendars will show up in their own column.

 This isn't limited to one other calendar, either.
-You can compare a number of people's calendars, if the need arises.
+You can compare a number of teammates' calendars, if the need arises.

-There's a similar feature for arranging meetings, called Meet with…, which allows you to compare your calendar with a few other people and then propose a meeting time.
+It's worth noting that there's a similar built-in feature for coordinating meetings called Meet with…, which allows you to temporarily compare your calendar with a few other people, and then propose a meeting time.
 Still, the side-by-side view is better if you need to be aware of someone else's schedule on an ongoing basis.